 Weigh the caster sugar and place into a small saucepan, preferably with a pouring spout.
 Make a little well in the centre and pour in the water.

 Place this sugar syrup on a medium heat and do not stir.
 Let it gently come to 120°C.

 This is the part that requires some concentration.
-So the first thing is to weigh the egg whites and place them in the thoroughly clean and wiped (with vinegar) Kitchen Aid bowl.
-Pop this onto the machine ready to start beating.
+So the first thing is to weigh the egg whites and place them in the thoroughly cleaned and wiped (with vinegar) Kitchen Aid bowl.
+Pop this onto the machine ready to start beating on low speed.